Research

 • One-time fiscal events: Behavioral responses, optimality, and evidence (with Bergeron, A.)

-• Tax avoidance and the tax preparation industry (with Avivi, H., Bilicka, K., Lobel, F. , and Yuskavage, A.)
+• The Role of Tax Preparers in Individual Tax Optimization (with Avivi, H., Bilicka, K., Lobel, F. , and Yuskavage, A.)

 • Retaining your corporate income tax base: Effects of a tax haven shareholdership reform in Ecuador (with Bachas, P. and Bajaña, A.)